jwalton/rust-book-abridged/docs/ch16-fearless-concurrency.md

 }
 ```

-We acquire the lock with `m.lock()`.
-Note that `lock` returns a `LockResult<T>`.
-If any thread panics while it holds the mutex, then the mutex will never be unlocked, so no other thread will ever be able to take the mutex again.
-In this case, other threads will get back an `Err` when they call `lock`.
+We acquire the lock with `m.lock().unwrap()`.
+If you're wondering what that `unwrap` is about: if a thread panics which it holds the mutex, then Rust marks this mutex as being [poisoned](https://doc.rust-lang.org/std/sync/struct.Mutex.html#poisoning).
+The call to `lock` actually returns a `LockResult<T>` which, in the case of a poisoned mutex, will be an `Err`.
+Generally here you would just call `unwrap` as we have done above, which would propagate the panic since, after a panic, you will have a hard time guaranteeing that anything is in a reasonable state.
+However you can [acquire the lock from the poisoned mutex](https://doc.rust-lang.org/std/sync/struct.PoisonError.html#method.into_inner) if you wish.

 After we `unwrap` the `LockResult`, the `num` value here is bound to a `MutexGuard`.
 When the `MutexGuard` is dropped at the end of our inner scope, the mutex's lock will be released.